enesozturk/react-native-hold-menu/website/docs/getting-started.md

 ---
 id: getting-started
 title: Getting Started
-description: A performant, easy to use and extensible hold to open context menu for React Native powered by Reanimated.
+description: A performant, easy to use hold to open context menu for React Native powered by Reanimated. 🔥
 hide_title: true
 slug: /
 hide_table_of_contents: true